dtinsley333/HelloBangazon/HelloBangazon.md

-#C Sharp Tour (Creating and modifying a simple application)
+#C Sharp Tour (Creating and modifying a simple application using Visual Studio Code)

 ##You will learn the basics of the C# language.
+You will learn to create a command line app using Visual Studio Code.
+You can download Visual Studio at:https://code.visualstudio.com/download

 For more detail visit https://docs.microsoft.com/en-us/dotnet/articles/csharp/tour-of-csharp/index or https://www.microsoft.com/net/tutorials/csharp/getting-started

 Let' start by building a simple application.
 We will look at the program structure.